DBV Rowic

 D.B.V.
 Rowic is a Dutch basketball team based in Dordrecht.
 Founded on 1 April 1964, the team played in the first-level Eredivisie during the 1970s and 1980s.
 The team was known as Frisol/Rowic for sponsorships reasons, playing in green jerseys as this was the sponsor's color.
 After Frisol stopped as main sponsor, the team played in the second-tier Eerste Divisie.
 Rowic won the NBB Cup in 1981, under the sponsored named "Snel Reizen".

 In 2018, a new professional team from Dordrecht played in the Dutch Basketball League with Dutch Windmills.
+The Windmills played in the DBL in just one season, and had to withdraw during the season due to financial issues.